cKlee/ecpo/ecpo.md

 [ Closed ]: #closed

 Instance of [ ClosedChronology ].
-Use this individual to simply state that a document has a closed [ Chronology ].
+Use this individual to simply state that an item has a closed [ Chronology ].

 	ecpo:Closed a owl:NamedIndividual ;
 		rdf:type ecpo:ClosedChronology ;